The skills you gain through studying an English degree are marketable in most career areas. Find some ideas about what you could do…

 Search for placements and find out more about work experience and internships.

 English graduates find opportunities with many different employers.
-Public and private sector organisations such as the National Health Service (NHS), educational institutions, local and national government, financial and legal firms, and voluntary and charitable organisations employ English graduates in a range of roles, including administration, research, finance and general management.
+Public and private sector organisations such as the National Health Service (NHS), educational institutions, local and national government, financial and legal firms, and voluntary and charitable organisations employ English graduates in a range of roles, including:

 The major strength of all English graduates is the ability to communicate effectively, both orally and in writing.
-Studying English also develops skills in:
+Studying an English degree also develops skills in:

 Some English graduates choose to continue their academic studies by doing an MA or a PhD, while others choose to study more vocational postgraduate courses in areas such as teaching, journalism, librarianship or law.
 Such courses allow you to study in an area you wish to enter as a career.
 More information on funding for postgraduate study and research is available from the Arts and Humanities Research Council (AHRC) .